iee-ihu-gr-course1941/ADISE21_quarto/design.md

 * create: create session.
 * read: return all active and waiting sessions.
 * read-one: return info of session (used along with placements for the games state)
-* join: validate game isnt full , validate player isnt in another game, player2 joins game, game is now considered full and starts
+* join: validate game isnt full, player2 joins game, game is now considered full and starts
 * set-turn: set the turn of other player
+* is-playing: validate that player isnt already in a session
+* end-game: game ends

 * validate-placement: validate that there isnt another placement of the same session in the same pos-x pos-y and that its the players turn to play
 * detect-win: validate board for winning state